What is Considered a Sex Crime in New Hope, MN?

 ● Murder that takes place during the course of a sex crime

 ● First, second, third, or fourth-degree felony criminal sexual conduct offenses

 ● Felony-level indecent exposure

 ● Distribution or possession of child pornography

-Speak with a Minnesota Sex Crimes Attorney Today about Your Legal Defense
+Speak with a New Hope, Minnesota Sex Crimes Attorney Today about Your Legal Defense

 Sex crime charges are very serious.
 If you or a loved one is facing one or more of these charges, it is crucial to secure experienced legal counsel as soon as possible.
 The legal team at Gerald Miller, P.A. will explain all of your legal options to you and ca work to minimize the consequences associated with a sex crime conviction.

-For a free case evaluation and legal consultation with a knowledgeable Minnesota sex crimes defense lawyer, please give us a call at 612-440-4610 or contact us online to find out more about how we can assist you with your legal defense.
+For a free case evaluation and legal consultation with a knowledgeable New Hope sex crimes defense lawyer, please give us a call at 612-440-4610 or contact us online to find out more about how we can assist you with your legal defense.